 Utilize given materials.
-Be sure to carefully review this guide, including the two videos on page five (5).
+Be sure to carefully review this guide.
 In addition to this guide, you will be provided with information regarding the five assessments on the day of your test session.
 Use the information discussed in this guide and on-site when taking the test.
 Asking questions for clarification is encouraged!